robbielyman/seamstress-v1/README.md

 by passing `-Doptimize=ReleaseFast` or `-Doptimize=ReleaseSafe` to the build command.

 NB: `seamstress` will be built as `zig-out/bin/seamstress`; you can add this to your PATH to have it available as `seamstress`.

-if you previously built seamstress with `sudo`, you may want to run `sudo zig build uninstall -p /usr/local` to remove the old binary. you may also have to delete `~/.cache/zig` as well as `zig-cache` in the relevant directories.

-## docs

-the lua API is documented [here](https://ryleealanza.org/docs/index.html). to regenerate docs, you'll need [LDoc](https://github.com/lunarmodules/ldoc), which requires Penlight. with both installed, running `ldoc .` in the base directory of seamstress will regenerate documentation.

-## style

-lua formatting is done with [stylua](https://github.com/JohnnyMorganz/StyLua), while zig formatting is done with `zig fmt`. a `stylua.toml` is provided, so if you feel like matching seamstress's "house lua style", simply run `stylua .` in the root of the repo. similarly, you can run `zig fmt filename.zig` to format `filename.zig`.
-(this is not a requirement for contributing.)

 ## acknowledgments